 To more closely examine state-level trends over time, Figure 5 provides annual box plots of basic assistance spending.
 Over time, the distribution of state spending remained relatively constant even as it shifted downward.
 The standard deviations of annual proportional basic assistance spending did not follow any clear trend, varying between 10.1% (in FY 2008) and 13.8% in (FY 1999).
 States with especially high levels of basic assistance spending also took part in the overall downward shift in spending.
-None of the states that spent the greatest portions of their grants on basic assistance between FY 2008 and 2013 spent more than the 75th percentile of proportional basic assistance expenditures in FY 1998 (62.6%), and Maine was the only state to exceed the median level of basic assistance spending in FY 1998 (53.1%).

 Although the variation of the distribution remained largely consistent as states decreased basic assistance spending, the relative rank order of states within the distribution was not static.
 As states decreased basic assistance spending, the order of state spending on basic assistance was reshuffled, with relatively higher spending states becoming relatively lower spending states and vice versa (Figure 6).
 For instance, of the ten states that spent the greatest portion of total TANF funds on basic assistance in FY 1998, only three – Alaska, California, and Hawaii – remained among the ten highest spending states in FY 2013.
 Illinois, another high-spending state in FY 1998, shifted enough spending from basic assistance toward other policy areas to be among the ten lowest spending states in FY 2013.
 Similarly, states that spent relatively less on basic assistance in FY 1998 shifted their spending relative to their peers.
 Indiana and Oklahoma were the only states to be among the ten lowest spending states in both FY 1998 and FY 2013.
-On the other hand, Virginia’s relatively small decrease in proportional basic assistance spending meant it was among the ten lowest spending states in FY 1998 and the ten highest spending states in FY 2013.
+On the other hand, Virginia’s relatively small decrease in proportional basic assistance spending moved it from among the ten lowest spending states in FY 1998 to the ten highest spending states in FY 2013.

 Post-PRWORA States

-The descriptive analysis demonstrated that states did not decrease basic assistance expenditures in lock-step.
+The descriptive analysis indicates that states did not decrease basic assistance expenditures in lock-step.
 Rather, they simultaneously participated in an aggregate decrease in basic assistance expenditures and altered their spending in distinctive ways.
-To better understand the variation in states’ proportional basic assistance spending, this section examines state-level factors that may have shaped the degree to which states decreased basic assistance spending.
-Using a fixed effects regression model that controls for unobserved variation between states and across time, the section outlines the characteristics of a “post-PRWORA state” that has altered its cash assistance programs to such an extent that they no longer reflect the paternalist's assumption that was the foundation of the PRWORA -- that welfare assistance is a link that can be exploited to control and direct the behavior of poor people.
-Post-PRWORA states have smaller and more racially diverse TANF caseloads, more conservative state governments, and lower unemployment rates.
+To better understand the variation in states’ proportional basic assistance spending, this section examines state-level factors that shaped the degree to which states decreased basic assistance spending.
+Using a fixed effects regression model that controls for unobserved variation between states and across time, the section demonstrates that states with smaller and more racially diverse TANF caseloads, more conservative state governments, and lower unemployment rates enacted greater reductions in basic assistance spending.

-The analysis is grounded upon four hypotheses concerning states’ allocations of basic assistance expenditures: 1) states with ore racially and ethnically diverse basic assistance caseloads spend proportionally less on basic assistance; 2) states with more powerful and progressive democratic parties spend proportionally more on basic assistance; 3) states with more favorable economic conditions spend proportionally less on basic assistance expenditures; and 4) states’ basic assistance expenditures are sensitive to TANF program-specific factors, such as caseload levels and work participation rates.
+The analysis is grounded upon four hypotheses concerning states’ allocations of basic assistance expenditures: 1) states with more racially and ethnically diverse basic assistance caseloads spend proportionally less on basic assistance; 2) states with more powerful and progressive democratic parties spend a greater share of TANF funds on basic assistance; 3) states with more favorable economic conditions spend proportionally less on basic assistance expenditures; and 4) states’ basic assistance expenditures are sensitive to TANF program-specific factors, such as caseload levels and work participation rates.

 Race and Ethnicity